-The most difficult decision a pet owner faces is when to proceed with end of life planning.
-In most cases it is considered a thoughtful and humane decision when the quality of life is no longer there for our beloved companion.
-For many families there are spiritual, religious or personal beliefs which will influence the decision for humane euthanasia.
-We are here to support and assist you with these difficult decisions of end of life care, euthanasia and aftercare.
+For many families, there are spiritual, religious or personal beliefs that will influence the decision for humane euthanasia.
+We are here to support and assist you with these difficult decisions of end-of-life care, euthanasia and aftercare.

 How Do I Assess My Pet’s Quality of Life?